lkumle/onlineVRtoolbox_tutorials/docs/webApplication/Step4_fileNames.md

 To forward a filename from Unity to our web application on Pythonanywhere, we can embed the filename within the encrypted data before uploading it.
 This effectively makes the filename a "header" in the byte stream.

-The filename in the provided Unity project is formatted as `onlineVR_{subID}_{timestamp}_B{block}`, where {subID} is the assigned subject number, {timestamp} represents the time the data files was creates, and {block} codes the block number since we are uploading data afetr every block.
+The filename in the provided Unity project is formatted as `onlineVR_{subID}_{timestamp}_B{block}`, where {subID} is the assigned subject number, {timestamp} represents the time the data files was created, and {block} codes the block number since we are uploading data after every block.

 Within the `Upload()` function in the `ConnectionHandler.cs`, we simply retrieve the filename specified in `ExperimentHandler.cs`, and add it to the data that is transferred to our web application.